-Ex-prosecutor who resigned from Trump-Russia probe nears confirmation to Connecticut’s Supreme Court
+Ex-prosecutor who resigned from Trump-Russia probe confirmed for Connecticut Supreme Court

 “I had been taught and spent my entire career at Department of Justice conducting any investigation in an objective and apolitical manner,” she said.
 “In the spring and summer of 2020, I had growing concerns that this Russia investigation was not being conducted in that way.”

-She continued, “”Attorney General Barr began to speak more publicly and specifically about the ongoing criminal investigation.
+She continued, “Attorney General Barr began to speak more publicly and specifically about the ongoing criminal investigation.
 I thought these public comments violated DOJ guidelines.”

 Both Democrats and Republicans on Tuesday lauded Dannehy for her range of experience.
-She has had stints as a Connecticut deputy attorney general, associate general counsel for global ethics and compliance with United Technologies Corporation, and chief legal counsel for Democratic Gov. Lamont, who nominated Dannehy to the state’s highest court.
+She has had stints as a Connecticut deputy attorney general, associate general counsel for global ethics and compliance with United Technologies Corporation, and chief legal counsel for Democratic Gov. Ned Lamont, who nominated Dannehy to the state’s highest court.

 “I think she’ll be a fabulous addition,” said state Sen. John Kissel, the top Republican on the General Assembly’s Judiciary Committee, crediting her having “the moral compass as well as the intellectual gravitas and wealth of knowledge” to do the job.

 Kissel said Dannehy “doesn’t seem the least bit predisposed, one way or another,” crediting her with the ability to make “fair and even-handed decisions” without the influence of partisan politics.